Thinkwise/docs/docs/platform_overview.md

 ### Work and kanban board

 Development teams can leverage work items to describe, plan and keep track of development activities.
 A work item describes what changes to a model or business logic need to be done.
-The kanban board allows developers to keep track of and update the status of their work.
+The kanban board allows developers to keep track of, and update the status of, their work.

 ![](assets/overview/kanban.png)
 *Work on the kanban board*